vmware-archive/postfacto/README.md

 ### Easy Onboarding
 Easily [set up](https://github.com/pivotal/postfacto/tree/master/deployment#allowing-users-to-create-retros) Postfacto to work with Google OAuth so users can sign up with their Google accounts.
 Alternatively, you can control access to your instance with the admin dashboard.

-### Define Retro Access
+### Run Public or Private Retros
-You can create private retro boards for your team that are password protected or choose to leave them public so that anyone you give the link to can access them without friction.
+You can create private retro boards for your team that are password protected or choose to leave them public so that anyone you give the link to can access them.

 ### Mobile Friendly
 Participants can add and vote on items from their mobile devices, so it is easy to run a retro without everyone in the group having a laptop nearby.
 This works well for retros where some people are in the room and some are remote.